 Net loss per common share is computed pursuant to section 260-10-45 of the FASB Accounting Standards Codification.
 Basic net loss per share is computed by dividing net loss by the weighted average number of shares of common stock outstanding during the period.
 Diluted net loss per share is computed by dividing net loss by the weighted average number of shares of common stock and potentially outstanding shares of common stock during each period.
-There were no potentially dilutive shares outstanding as of January 31, 2011 or 2010.
+There were no potentially dilutive shares outstanding as of January 31, 2012 or 2011.
+There are 1,00,000 shares of convertible preferred shares outstanding at January 31, 2012 which are not considered dilutive because the Company incurred operating losses during the year ended January 31, 2012.